HIV is a virus that damages the immune system. It can’t be cured, but there is effective HIV treatment available.

 If HIV isn't treated, the gradual weakening of the immune system will leave the body vulnerable to illnesses it would normally be able to fight off.

 In the UK, if you develop certain AIDS-defining illnesses or opportunistic infections, you are diagnosed as having AIDS – sometimes called late-stage HIV.

 You cannot 'catch AIDS' and there is no AIDS test.

 AIDS is not considered a disease, but a syndrome – a collection of different signs and symptoms, all caused by the same virus, HIV.

-If you've developed an AIDS-defining illness, this doesn't mean you're on a one-way path to illness and death.
+If you've developed an AIDS-defining illness, this doesn't mean you cannot make a good recovery.
 Thanks to HIV treatment, many people who were diagnosed as having AIDS in the past are now living long and healthy lives.